JabRef/user-documentation/en/faqgeneral.md

 ## Q: My plugins stopped working.
 Why?

 A: In JabRef 3.0 plugin support was removed because the development team cannot keep up plugin support anymore.
 Nevertheless, plugins can be integrated in JabRef.
 See [issue \#152](https://github.com/JabRef/jabref/issues/152) for the current status and discussion.
-Please contact the author of the respective plugin and ask him to port his plugin into JabRef's code.
+Please contact the author of the respective plugin and ask them to port their plugin into JabRef's code.

 ## Q: In the preferences, I want to change the option XYZ.
 How to find it?